WordPress/openverse-api/api/docs/reference/search_algorithm.md

 Of these, title is weighted 10000 times more heavily than the description and tags.
 This makes searches that match a title very closely rise to the "top" of the results, even if the same text is present word-for-word in a description.
-It also breaks ties between documents, if for example two documents are returned, one because the title matches and one because a tag matches, the title-matched document will be ranked higher and therefore appear first.
+It also breaks ties between documents, if, for example, two documents are returned, one because the title matches and one because a tag matches, the title-matched document will be ranked higher and therefore appear first.